-I began with a small mock-up of the mosaic door for my clients’ to review, but my first attempt was too dark.
-So I brightened up the colors and then sent them a second sample, which was well received.
+I began by creating a small mock-up of the mosaic door for review, but my first attempt was too dark.
+So I brightened up the colors and sent the second sample to my clients which they accepted.

-As you can tell by now, the story is all about the tiles.
+So, as you can tell, the story is mainly about the tiles.
 Over five hundred were cut, shaped and lacquered by hand using small pieces of sea sponges.
-All from scratch!
-Some even received a dusting of silver leaf to create a faux lapis lazuli appearance.
+Some even received small pieces of silver leaf to create a faux lapis lazuli appearance.

-Once the tiles were finished, a very specific recipe was used to arrange them.
-Not only did each vertical column have to be the same length, but a certain randomness needed to be established.
+Once my colorful babies were finished, a very specific recipe was used to arrange them.
+Not only did each vertical column have to be the same length, but a certain randomness was needed.
 So you can imagine the re-arranging that took place before they were set in place.
-Then, to enhance their appearance and add a bit of sparkle, the doors received their polished stainless steel edging.
+Then, to enhance their appearance and add a bit of sparkle, the doors received a band of polished stainless steel edging.

 Building the Cabinet

-Because “everything had to fit just so,” it was necessary to complete the doors and then establish the cabinet’s overall size.
-With these dimensions, I was then able to produce my shop drawings and build the cabinet.
+Because “everything had to fit just so,” it was necessary to complete the doors and then establish the cabinet’s final dimensions.
+With these figures, I was then able to produce shop drawings and build the cabinet.
 Compared to the doors, this was easy.
-The pull-out trays, on the other hand, were a bit more involved.
-I wanted the grips to be perfectly formed and have this “molded” appearance.
-So they needed sanded and primed several times before they were ready to be finished.
+Though, the pull-out trays were a bit more involved being that I wanted them to have this “molded” appearance.
+So they were repeatedly sanded and primed before they were ready for the next step.

 Adding the Finish

-Applying the white polyester finish was kind of tricky because it had a tendency to run and create unnecessary drips.
-So each surface was laid flat, like a table top and with some luck, two surfaces could be sprayed per day.
-The whole process took about two weeks.
-Then the buffer came out and the finish was buffed to a high gloss.
+Applying the white polyester finish was kind of tricky because it had a tendency to run and create annoying drips.
+So each surface had to be laid flat and sprayed like a table top, which certainly slowed things down.
+In all, it took about two weeks to complete.
+Then the power tools came out and the piece was buffed to a high gloss.

 I just love when liquor bottles are illuminated.
 Everything just comes to life.
 The sparkle, the reflections, etc. And, in this case, it just took was a little extra planning.
 Everything was hidden, so the interior is totally clean.
 As an added bonus, I purchase a hand held remote so my clients could operate the lighting from anywhere within the apartment.
 They really liked this feature.